photoprism/photoprism-docs/docs/setup.md

 ```

 Photos will become visible one after another.
-You can see the indexer working in the terminal.
+You can watch the indexer working in the terminal.

 ### Step 3: When you're done... ###

-You can stop PhotoPrism and start it again using the following commands:
+You can stop the server and start it again using the following commands:

 ```
 docker stop photoprism